MVSTEJA/SP_spacex_launches/README.md

   firebase serve --only functions,hosting

- To deploy the production build to cloud(firebase):-
+ To deploy the production build to cloud(firebase):

   firebase deploy
 ```